kkohbrok/mimi-portability/draft-kohbrok-mimi-portability.md

 TODO: The MLS group ID is fixed for the lifetime of a group and cannot be changed.
 This requires group IDs to be globally unique across all relevant Delivery Services.
 Even though this could be solved using a UUID, groups should also be tied to a specific owning delivery service.
-For the purpose of this document, we solve this by including an MLS GroupContext Extension in every group that contains the FQDN of the group's designated DS.
-This needs to be described in more detail.

 # Migration